vizworkshops/introspatialmethods/_entries/data.md

 2. Greenbook1947

 **Geojson**

-Geojson is also your friend!
+Geojson are also your friend!
 [Geojson is an open standard](https://en.wikipedia.org/wiki/GeoJSON) that displays different types of features.
 For this workshop we will be working with polygon boundaries in order to show neighborhoods and other distinct geographic areas.
 The HOLC_LosAngeles.geojson files is a geojson file which is a geographic encoding format.

 Geojson files that we will be using:

 **ESRI Shapefile**

 ESRI Shapefiles are a propreity format that primarily work with ArcGIS but can also be used in different software including QGIS and CARTO.
 For this workshop we will work with one ESRI Shapefile in order to see the difference between it and an Geojson file.
 The biggest difference being that a shapefile is comprised of multiple files instead of just one file.
 This poses some challenges and
 The la_county-neigbhorhoods-v6.zip file contains a shapefile, which is a vector data format developed by ESRI.
 The shapefile format requires specialized software to be opened.
 CARTO allows for shapefiles (up to a certain size) to be uploaded as long as they are zipped.